kaotickj/Protecting-Yourself-from-Remote-Access-Scams/README.md

 ## Protecting Yourself from Remote Access Scams

->Explore the world of refund and remote access scams in this comprehensive bulletin authored by 30-year cybersecurity veteran, Kaotickj.
+>Explore the world of refund and remote access scams in this comprehensive bulletin authored by 30-year cybersecurity veteran, Johnny Watts, aka Kaotick Jay.
 Learn about their history, tactics, prevention, and reporting strategies.
 Gain insights to protect yourself and others in the digital realm.

 ### Preface: